-- Teacher: There is no such thing as an ape-man, an ape turning into a man.
-When you see those drawings or hear people saying that, just remember that it's not true.
-Use the dry erase marker to draw an X over the MONKEY-TO-MAN POSTER.
-Erase the X after each class.
-God's Word is true, and it tells us exactly how people came to be. - Puppet: God himself made the first man from the dust of the ground and breathed life into him, right?
+- Teacher: There's no such thing as an ape-man, an ape turning into a man.
+When you see those drawings or hear people saying that, just remember it's not true.
+God's Word is true, and it tells us exactly how people came to be.
+Use the dry erase marker to draw an X over the poster.
+Erase after each class. - Puppet: God himself made them from the dust of the ground and breathed life into them, right?